Skip to main content

 Eni’s position on water identifies the principles that guide us towards strengthening the commitments set out in the CEO Water Mandate, to which we have adhered since 2019, in line with the United Nations Sustainable Development Goals.
 Transparency in pursuing these objectives is integral to all our actions and we apply this principle for any company, adhering to the main ESG indicators.

-We are committed to achieving water positivity in at least 30% of our sites by 2035 with withdrawals above 0,5 Mm³ of high-quality fresh water in water-stressed areas (@2023) and we aim for water positivity by 2050 in our operated sites, inspired by the principles of the Net Positive Water Impact set out by the CEO Water Mandate.
+We are committed to achieving water positivity by 2035 in at least 30% of our sites with withdrawals greater than 0.5 Mm³/a high-quality fresh water in water-stressed areas (@2023) and we aim for water positivity by 2050 in our operated sites, inspired by the principles of the Net Positive Water Impact set out by the CEO Water Mandate.

 Our commitment to water positivity

 Mapping our journey towards water positivity, we will take a significant step forward in protecting this vital resource during 2024.
-The aforementioned sites, which we will prioritise for intervention, account for over 90% of the total extraction of high-quality fresh water in water-stressed regions as of 2023.
-Water positivity involves guaranteeing that, within a river basin, measures to protect yield benefits that surpass the environmental impacts associated with an operational site, such as issues related to water extraction required for industrial processes and the condition of the water discharged back into the local environment.
-Inspired by Net Positive Water Impact, activities to protect water resources are structured in three pillars: operational excellence, balancing the water footprint, and working with the local area.
+The sites, which we will prioritise for intervention, account for over 90% of the total withdrawal of high-quality fresh water in water-stressed regions as of 2023.
+Water positivity involves ensuring that, at the river basin level, water stewardship initiatives generate greater benefits than the impacts associated with the presence of an operational site, such as issues related to water withdrawals required for industrial processes or the quality of water returned to the environment.
+Inspired by Net Positive Water Impact, activities to protect water resources are structured in three pillars: operational excellence, balancing the water footprint, and collaboration with the local community.
 Each pillar addresses the challenges related to the three dimensions of water stress: availability, quality and accessibility.
 This approach supports Eni’s commitment to achieving UN SDG 6, aimed at ensuring the availability and sustainable management of water and sanitation facilities.

 The dimensions of water stress